victoriacheng15/mehub/src/content/blog/the-journey-of-contributing-to-open-source.md

 Opening pull request is not an only way to do this.
 You see typo on docs?
 Or you feel it can be improved?
 Go to the repo, and let the maintainers know by raise an issue to explain 3Ws (why, what, and how).
 Always be more specific on the issue and included as much as details you can.

 One of my favorite contributions, I raised an issue on powerToy's FancyZone to let the maintainers know that their doc is not clear.
-You can check it out [here](https://github.com/MicrosoftDocs/windows-uwp/issues/3822).
+You can check it out [the Microsoft Docs](https://github.com/MicrosoftDocs/windows-uwp/issues/3822).
 The change had been made!

 I keep my contribution log in [this collection on Polywork](https://www.polywork.com/victoriacheng15/collections/1072456).